lab64makerspace/intro2PCBdesign/Resources/README.md

 # Resources

+*In addition to the PDF format materials in this folder, you may find the following usefull*

 ### Books

 Schmitt, Ron, *Electromagnetics Explained - A Handbook for Wireless/RF, EMC, and High-Speed Electronics*, New York : Newnes, 2002.